-Sprints will be run on the conference weekend: Saturday, July 25 and Sunday, July 26, at the CCD.
+Sprints will be run on the conference weekend: Saturday & Sunday July 25 & 26 online.

 As is tradition, sprints are not organized by the conference organizers, but instead run by the attendees who want to put on a sprint.
 We only provide the virtual rooms and guidance on how to run the sprints.

 What is a “Sprint” ?

-For this reason, a form of impromptu coding meetups called “sprints” or “hackathons” (outside the Python community, the term “hackathon” is more common) were initiated, where developers interested in a project can get together in person for a short period of time to make quick progress.
-Since conferences provide the perfect place to meet, sprints are made part of the conference program.
+For this reason, a form of impromptu coding meetups called “sprints” or “hackathons” (outside the Python community, the term “hackathon” is more common) were initiated, where developers interested in a project can get together for a short period of time to make quick progress.
+Since conferences provide the perfect occasion to meet, sprints are made part of the conference program.

 EuroPython has had sprints ever since it started in 2002.
 This year we will have a sprint weekend, where developers can join to work on interesting things.
 It is also possible for people interested in a project to join in for the first time at a sprint.
 The setup and management of the sprints is solely up to the sprint teams running the sprints.

-We will have a sprint introduction session on Friday afternoon.
+We will have a sprint introduction session on Saturday morning.
 If you want to join a sprint team, attending this session is a good idea.

 Organizing a Sprint